Save time by abstracting frequently used patches and layers, building a library of reusable components and sharing them with your team.

 To limit a patch or component to a platform, specify a platform in the Patch Setup tab of the Patch Info popover.
 This will make your patch or component available only if the current device matches the chosen platform.

 Sharing a Folder of Patches and Components

-To make patches and components accessible to other team members, create a shared Dropbox folder and add your patches and components to it.
-To save a patch in your document to a shared folder, hold down ⇧ while opening the Patch menu and choose Add to Other Library.
+To make components accessible to other team members, create a shared Dropbox folder and add your components to it.
+To save a component in your document to a shared folder, use the Component > Add to Other Library.